 Let’s explore the point raised in that last bullet a little more fully: Is virtual surveillance more effective than a private security guard company?
 Virtual guards come out ahead on costs, but are there other pros and cons to consider when installing this service?

-A live guard offers a physical deterrence.
+A live guard offers a physical deterrence, and lets you save money on video surveillance camera installation costs.
 But a live guard cannot see all the nooks and crannies of your property simultaneously.
 Virtual guard services watch a bank of monitors connected to the video cameras at your property.
 They see just about everything going on in real time.
 They can also remotely activate your video surveillance cameras to zoom in or even sound an audible or visual alarm to scare away intruders.

 Virtual guards do not have a risk of being injured on your property.
 A live guard could trip and fall or otherwise injure themselves.
 This could leave you open to legal trouble or worker’s comp claims.